Naveen-567/Insulin-refolding-optimization/README.md

 # MOO-based PAT Framework for Protein Refolding

-This repository contains the implementation of a process analytical technology (PAT) framework for real-time monitoring and autonomous control of protein refolding[cite: 19].
+This repository contains the implementation of a process analytical technology (PAT) framework for real-time monitoring and autonomous control of protein refolding.
 The system integrates a 1D-CNN-powered Fourier transform infrared (FTIR) soft sensor with a multi-objective optimization (MOO) scheme utilizing NSGA-II.

 ---